top of page

 The Easiest System

 Is to purchase a ready-made high efficiency fridge that the company essentially added the insulation for you.
-Sundanzer is a good one and middle of the road in price.
+Sundanzer is a good brand and middle of the road in price.
 There are many others.

 Hopefully you've gained a bit of inspiration from reading this article.
 Remember that we came up with a system that works for us and it may or may not work for you.
 You have to make your own choices, but the research can be a lot of fun!